 While this paper will be primarily focused on improving the modelling and simulation of human behavior in emergency situations, there is an opportunity to help address an issue within the DEVS community.
-In his textbook "Discrete-event modeling and simulation : a practitioner's approach"[2], Wainer identified a key issue that with the substantial amounts of literature documenting various theories and methods on discrete-event modeling and simulation, there should be more research and literature aimed at the translation of these theories and methods into practical applications [2].
-This paper will contribute towards the development of the DEVS community by providing literature and a suite of models that demonstrate Shafagh Jafer Electrical, Computer, Software and Systems Engineering Embry-Riddle Aeronautical University Daytona Beach, Florida jafers@erau.edu the link between the theory and practical application of DEVS in the context of human behavior during emergency situations.
+In his textbook "Discreteevent modeling and simulation : a practitioner's approach"[4], Wainer identified a key issue that with the substantial amounts of literature documenting various theories and methods on discrete-event modeling and simulation, there should be more research and literature aimed at the translation of these theories and methods into practical applications [4].
+This paper will contribute towards the development of the DEVS community by providing literature and a suite of models that demonstrate the link between the theory and practical application of DEVS in the context of human behavior during emergency situations.

 The work presented here will not attempt to define the human behaviors that emerge during emergency situations, but rather will survey the existing human behavior literature in order to develop a set of behaviors that can then be modelled and simulated using Cellular DEVS (Cell-DEVS) [2] and CD++ [3].
-This paper will present some of our efforts in developing a suite of various crowd emergency behaviors in a variety of situations because the set of behaviors people exhibit in emergencies is dependent on a variety of internal and external variables that include, but are not limited to, the type of emergency situation, the amount of people who are impacted by the emergency situation, the amount of people in close proximity, the type of environment and surroundings people are in, as well as the accessibility of evacuation information.
+This paper will present some of our effort in developing a suite of various crowd emergency behaviors people exhibit in emergencies is dependent on a variety of internal and external variables that include, but are not limited to, the type of emergency situation, the amount of people who are impacted by the emergency situation, the amount of people in close proximity, the type of environment and surroundings people are in, as well as the accessibility of evacuation information.

-Here we present the development of five models and simulations that can aid in the development of crowd guidance optimization methods in emergency situations.
-The activities, analyses and results from any specific application of these models are open-source and available to the DEVS community at [8].
+Here we present the development of models and simulations that can aid in the development of crowd guidance optimization methods in emergency situations.
+The activities, analyses and results from any specific applications of these models are open-source and available to the DEVS community upon researchers' request.

 The paper is organized as following: Background section will provide an overview of crowd modeling and provide a brief literature survey over the topic.
 Emergency Evacuation Modeling will present common egress patterns.
-The discreteevent approach adopted by this paper is explained in Cellular Discrete Event Approach section.
 The various egress models and their Cell-DEVS details are presented in Proof of Concept and Analysis of Basic Models.
 The Results section will discuss the statistical analysis of various simulation runs over the developed egress models.
 Finally, the Conclusion section will summarize the work and provide some future insights.

-II.
 BACKGROUND